 We provide a variety of educational programs and materials to the public.
-To request materials or more information email Traffic Studies or call 480-644-3398.
+To request materials or more information email our Safety Educator or call 480-644-3398.

 Check the "Events" area to the right for a schedule of upcoming workshops and events.

 Educational brochures also are available in limited quantities to Mesa residents for neighborhood education and distribution.
 Master copies of educational materials are also available for copying.

 - Road Hazard Response [PDF]